Choosing Your Wedding Planner and Coordinator

 Hire someone who values their work and knows their worth.
 Someone who takes their business serious and who’s taken the time to update their social media regularly, invested in a site that is easy for you to navigate through and has decent reviews.
 I say decent because you never know these days with paid reviewers or spam bots.

 Here are the top FOUR questions to ask as you interview a potential coordinator or planner.

 How many weddings a year do you take?

 Do you have an assistant to help on my wedding day?

 What processes do you use to keep yourself and us organized?

 Do you do this full-time?

 And remember, we are interviewing you just as much as you are us.
 Some of us specialize in working with bride-zillas while others do our best to repel them.
-Some of us work with needy couples and have set up our business model to accommodate those couples.
+Some of us work with very, very busy couples and have set up our business model to accommodate those couples.
 Some of us specialize in design and make sure your wedding design is in line with our brand, so having a similar style is important.
 Some of us focus on the logistical and project management side of things and not so much the design.
-For more help on how to choose your planner, please firstname.lastname@example.org If you'd like more information on wedding planners, click here.
+For more help on how to choose your planner, please email firstname.lastname@example.org If you'd like more information on wedding planners, click here.